NinjaManatee/desktop-screenshot-action/README.md

 ### file-name

-**Required** The name of the screenshot jpg to upload.
+The name of the screenshot jpg to upload.
 Default `"screenshot.jpg"`.

 ## Example usage

 ```
-- uses: OrbitalOwen/desktop-screenshot-action@0.1
+- uses: NinjaManatee/desktop-screenshot-action@0.1
   with:
     file-name: 'desktop.jpg'
 ```

+NOTE: This was forked from [OrbitalOwen/desktop-screenshot-action](https://github.com/OrbitalOwen/desktop-screenshot-action)